Tyrrrz/CliFx/Readme.md

 ### Child commands

 In a more complex application you may need to build a hierarchy of commands.
-CliFx takes the approach of resolving hierarchy at runtime using command names so that you don't have to explicitly specify any child-parent relationships.
+CliFx takes the approach of resolving hierarchy at runtime based on command names, so you don't have to specify any parent-child relationships explicitly.

 If you have a command `"cmd"` and you want to define commands `"sub1"` and `"sub2"` as its children, simply name them accordingly.